mqtt-tools/mqttdecode/README.md

 ### Coloured output

-By default, mqttdecode will use ANSI colour codes to highlight different parts of the packet to make it easier to understand.
-If you do not want to include these colour codes in the output, use `--no-colour`
+By default, mqttdecode will use ANSI colour codes to highlight different parts of the packet to make it easier to understand, if the output is a TTY and will not use colour if the output is not a TTY.
+If you want to override this behaviour, use `--colour` or `--no-colour`.

+Colour output is not available on Windows.

 ```
 mqttdecode --no-colour f00100